OCA/web/web_timeline/README.rst

 Double-click on the record to edit it.
 Double-click in open area to create a new record with the group and start date linked to the area you clicked in.
+By holding the Ctrl key and dragging left to right, you can create a new record with the dragged start and end date.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas